empowerthedao/compound-aragon-app/README.md

 Aragon app for a DAO to interact with Compound's protocol.

-To deploy Compound protocol, requires node v10 and recent version of `ganache-cli` (can probably replace `yarn` wth `npm`) execute within the `compound-protocol` directory:
+To deploy Compound protocol, requires node v10 and recent version of `ganache-cli`.
+Execute within the `compound-protocol` directory:

 Install dependencies:
 ```
-$ yarn install
+$ npm install
 ```

 Run ganache-cli in a separate terminal: